Skip to content

 Kenya takes social security and healthcare seriously, mandating contributions from both employers and employees.

-a.
 National Social Security Fund (NSSF): This mandatory contribution scheme aims to provide retirees with a financial cushion.
 Both employers and employees contribute 5% of the employee’s gross salary, deducted and remitted to the NSSF by the 9th of each month.
 Understanding contribution limits and exemptions is crucial for both employers and employees.

-b.
 National Health Insurance Fund (NHIF): Ensuring access to quality healthcare, NHIF contributions are also deducted from salaries at varying rates based on income bands.
 Remittance to the NHIF follows the same schedule as NSSF contributions, by the 9th of every month.
 Members can then access a range of healthcare services at designated facilities across the country.

 Additional Considerations